 If you're not actually interested in making more friends

-Question your motivations.
+Think about what you really want and need.
 If you realize you're truly okay with having fewer friends at this point in your life, then try to accept it.
 Try to question and discard any messages you've absorbed telling you there's something wrong with you for not wanting a ton of mates.

 Try to be more in touch with when your social motivation is dipping.
 Instead of dropping any new friends you have, try to keep the relationships going, but at a lower intensity.
-Hang out with them less often or not as long.
+Hang out with them less often or for not as long.
 If you're really not feeling sociable and want a break, tell them you're going to be busy for a few weeks, but that you'll get back in touch when your schedule opens up again.